pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/nestjs/uploading_files_to_azure_blob_storage_with_nestjs.md

 }
 ```

+12. Add the AzureBlobStorageProvider and UploadFileService to your app modules.

-12. Call your request expecting for a multipart upload.
+13. Call your request expecting for a multipart upload.
 The file must uploaded in a field named as `file`.